-By popular request, RaceClocker now supports splits.
-If you want your race participants or spectators to see how racers rank at various points in the race or for example at the transition points in a triathlon, now you can.
-RaceClocker supports a maximum of three split points.
+By popular request, RaceClocker now supports splits (or laps).
+If you want your race participants or spectators to see how racers rank at various points in the race or for example at the transition points in a triatlon, now you can.
+RaceClocker includes a maximum of three split points.
 In the results the total time of each segment is displayed, including the ranking at that point.

 As a race manager, you can now organize and follow race timing in 'real time' via the dashboard.
 It includes a live overview of all timings, including a running stopwatch per participant in the 'Result' column.
 As soon as one of the timers registers a time stamp, it appears in the dashboard.
 You can follow along how the race unfolds and verify whether all time stamps are correctly captured on the server.
 From the dashboard you can launch any timer in the current browser or send a link to the timer via email or a chat-app.

 When a race timer makes a mistake we've added the option to assign any time stamp to another racer in the race.
 This feature is accessed via the icon with 'crossing arrows' next to each time stamp.
 When another participant is tapped on next, the corresponding times are swapped.

 As a race manager, you can change or update any time stamp in the race.
 In case an error was made or when a race participant was missed, it can be corrected here.
 We always recommend to have an additional timing system available like a video camera recording or stopwatch backup in case of missed times.